busshi/linkedin_bot/README.md

 # Linkedin Bot / Selenium

-### A basic linkedin bot used to accept incoming connexions requests code in Python.
+### A basic linkedin bot used to accept incoming connexions requests coded in Python.

 ## Functionalities: